beego/beedoc/en-US/mvc/controller/jsonxml.md

 	```
   ServeJson will set `content-type` to `application/json` and JSONify the data.

-- Respond to XML data:
+- Respond with XML data:

 	```go
 	func (this *AddController) Get() {